WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 Note, however, that not all settings are relevant for all blocks.
 The settings section provides an opt-in/opt-out mechanism for themes, but it's the block's responsibility to add support for the features that are relevant to it.
 For example, if a block doesn't implement the `dropCap` feature, a theme can't enable it for such a block through `theme.json`.

-### Opt-in into UI controls
+### Opt in to UI controls

-There's one special setting property, `appearanceTools`, which is a boolean and its default value is false.
-Themes can use this setting to enable the following ones:
+There's one special setting property, `appearanceTools`, which is a boolean with a default value of `false`.
+Themes can set this to `true` to enable the following:

 - border: color, radius, style, width
 - color: link
 - spacing: blockGap, margin, padding
 - typography: lineHeight

+In addition, setting `appearanceTools` to `true` enables any tools that might be added to the block editor in the future.
+Block themes may consider setting this property to avoid having to keep track of new appearance tools.

 #### Backward compatibility with add_theme_support